YeeveX/ARProject/README.md

 We chose to develop the project using the XR Simulation environment because it greatly simplifies testing since we have different mobile operating systems that would have required dealing with different build targets.

-This, however, meant that we had to build a proper virtual environment to simulate a plausible museum (we went for a circular ancient style kiosk).
+This, however, meant that we had to build a proper virtual environment to simulate a plausible museum (we went for a circular ancient style greek temple).

 We only really used two packages besides the default ones:
 - **AR Foundation** for the api.